 Our eldest absolutely loved the tuk-tuks, they were possibly the highlight of the trip for her!

 If you would prefer to bring a car seat you will find that the taxis are modern and have Isofix points for safe attachment.
 UPDATE: we have discovered this amazing Mifold travel booster seat for our toddler.
 It is brilliant and tiny, check out our review of using it in Thailand and Malaysia here

 Obviously, a car seat wouldn’t be much use in a tuk-tuk.
 Depending on your itinerary you may like to consider hiring a car, it is definitely the easiest option for transporting your children and luggage around and the roads are decent.

 We didn’t take a stroller but saw lots of other parents that had and they were able to push their children along the beach while we relied on our baby carriers.

-The pavements aren’t up to much in Thailand so generally, I don’t feel that strollers are that useful, and they can be a pain to carry around, but it will depend on where you are going and how much travelling you plan to do.
+The pavements aren’t up to much in Thailand.
+Overall, I don’t feel that strollers are that useful, and they can be a pain to carry around, but it will depend on where you are going and how much travelling you plan to do.

 They would also come in handy for kayaking as you may not get small lifejackets with your kayak rental (they have toddler sizes with the free kayaks at Koh Ngai Resort).

 Where to Stay in Thailand with Babies and Toddlers

 One thing that was very important to us on our Thai adventure was to have decent accommodation which was clean and felt secure.